pablodecm/phd_thesis/src/101_chapter_1.md

   consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominantly weakly-interacting massive particles (WIMPs).
-The three neutrino types are the only WIMP candidates within the Standard Model, but considering the known upper limits on their masses, could only account for very small fraction of dark matter.
+The three neutrino types are the only WIMP within the Standard Model, but considering the known upper limits on their masses, they can account for a very small fraction of the total mass of dark matter in the universe.

-* **unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an anti-matter partner that is identical but with opposite quantum numbers.
+* **Unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an identical anti-matter possessing opposite quantum numbers.
 Because pair creation and annihilation processes are symmetric, but our universe is manifestly dominated by what we refer as matter, some asymmetric interaction processes ought to exist.
 Within the SM, some